microsearch/microsearch.github.io/index.md

 ---
-title: Video Transcript and Document Full Text Search
+title: Video and Document Digitization, Search, and SEO
 layout: home
 description: MicroSearch provides Video and Document Digitization, Search, and SEO for a wide variety of clients in the professional, educational, and labor sectors.